-- b.
+- a.
+Were the withdrawal dates entered into the school's computerized attendance system within 5 working days after the actual date day of withdrawal and was documentation maintained to support the date of data entry?
+(Note: "Day of withdrawal" for determining timely data entry means: a.) the later of the student's withdrawal date or the day the school is notified the student will not be returning; or b.) the 10th day of non-attendanceunexcused absence for students withdrawn for having ten consecutive unexcused absences.) - b.
 Did the withdrawal date in the attendance system agree to the withdrawal form?
-(Note: If the computerized attendance system requires the school to input the first day of non-attendance for a student to be counted in membership through the last day of actual attendance, the withdrawal date on the system should be the school day following the withdrawal date on the form.) - c.
-Did the teachers' attendance registers, if used, and other supporting documentation support agree to the withdrawal date in the computerized attendance system? - d.
+(Note: If the computerized attendance system requires the school to input the first day of non-attendanceday following the withdrawal date for a student to be counted in membership through the last day of actual attendance or excused absence, the withdrawal date on the system should be the school day following the withdrawal date on the form.) - c.
+Did the teachers' attendance registers, if used, and other supporting documentation agree to the withdrawal date in the computerized attendance system? - d.
 Was an Official Notice of Pupil Withdrawal form prepared and retained for each withdrawal and signed by a school administrator?
 A.R.S. §15-827